OffchainLabs/arbitrum-docs/arbitrum-docs/run-arbitrum-node/more-types/01-run-archive-node.md

   docker run --rm -it -v /some/local/dir/arbitrum:/home/user/.arbitrum -p 0.0.0.0:8547:8547 -p 0.0.0.0:8548:8548 @latestNitroNodeImage@ --parent-chain.connection.url https://l1-node:8545 --chain.id=42161 --execution.rpc.classic-redirect=<classic node RPC> --http.api=net,web3,eth --http.corsdomain=* --http.addr=0.0.0.0 --http.vhosts=* --execution.caching.archive
   ```

 Note that the above commands both map to port `8547` on their hosts.
-If you want to run both on the same host, you should edit those mapping to different ports, and specify your Classic node RPC url as `<classic node RPC>` in your Nitro start command.
+To run both on the same host, you should edit those mapping to different ports and specify your Classic node RPC URL as `<classic node RPC>` in your Nitro start command.
 To verify the connection health of your node(s), see [Docker network between containers - Docker Networking Example](https://www.middlewareinventory.com/blog/docker-network-example/).

 #### A note on permissions